This post may contain affiliate links. Read my full disclosure policy.

 rice noodles w pickled veggies-104

-Slice cucumbers, radishes, turnips, bell peppers then cut into matchsticks.
+Slice cucumbers, radishes, turnips, bell peppers, then cut into matchsticks.

 rice noodles w pickled veggies-105

-You’ll need about 4-5 cup veggies.
+You’ll need about 4-5 cups of veggies.

 rice noodles w pickled veggies-106

-Cook the noodles according to the instruction on the package.
+Step three: Cook the noodles according to the instruction on the package.
+Rinse the noodles with cold water .

 A delicious healthy recipe for Vietnamese Rice Noodle Salad with flavorful pickled vegetables.